 Replacing Door Hardware

-Something that made a big difference during our fixer upper renovation was replacing all of the interior door handles and hinges.
-It seems like something so simple, but it was shocking.
+Something that made a big difference during our fixer-upper renovation was replacing all of the interior door handles and hinges.
+It seemed like something so simple, but it was shocking.

 We went with something classic with this oil-rubbed bronze knob.